getAlby/js-sdk/README.md

 #### Handling refresh token

 Access tokens do expire.
 If an access token is about to expire, this library will automatically use a refresh token to retrieve a fresh one.
-Utilising the *tokenRefresh* event is a simple approach to guarantee that you always save the most recent tokens.
+Utilising the *tokenRefreshed* event is a simple approach to guarantee that you always save the most recent tokens.

 If token refresh fails, you can restart the OAuth Authentication flow or log the error by listening for the *tokenRefreshFailed* event.